A Guide to Soundproof Drywall – What Are My Options?

 If you understand the basics of soundproof drywall, you’ll be ready to serve your customer’s needs on a potentially unique project.

-There are always new and improved products coming to the market offering higher STC numbers, so be sure to lean on your best suppliers to keep you informed on the latest and greatest solutions for your customers.
+There are always new and improved products coming to the market offering higher STC numbers.
+Be sure to lean on your best suppliers to keep you informed on the latest and greatest solutions for your customers.

 How Much Does it Cost to Soundproof a Room?